Staff and Services

 EBT

 Human Services is in the process of starting to administer Food Stamps/EBT Monday-Friday 8am-4pm.
-We are hoping to have this starting the beginning of 2025!
+We are hoping to have this starting the beginning of 2026.

 Health Homes

 Human Services is working to offer Health Homes services through our Seniors Center.
-Stay tuned for updates!
+Stay tuned for updates.

 Youth Programming

 TANF is working on rebuilding our Youth Programming.
-We will start having events after YOP 2024!
+We will start having events after YOP 2025.

 Our Staff